-Our faculty archivists offer one-off sessions and more sustained quarter-long courses.
+Our curator offers one-off sessions and more sustained quarter-long courses.
 Shorter sessions may include introductions to...

-See below for sample course descriptions offered by the faculty archivists over the years.
-If you are interested in learning more or would like to schedule a time for the archivist to present to your students or community, please reach out and ask us!
+See below for sample course descriptions offered by the curator over the years.
+If you are interested in learning more or would like to schedule a time for the archivist to present to your students or community, please reach out and ask us.

-This class focuses on Seattle's rich and variegated music histories.
+This class focuses on Seattle's rich and diverse music histories.
 First offered by John Vallier in 2008, various versions of the class have followed in Honors and First Year Programs.
-In Spring 2023 the class take a new turn, matching the core historical overview with a music mapping project.
+In Spring 2023 , the class took a new turn, matching the core historical overview with a music mapping project.
+Learn more about the course here.

 This class explores the colonial legacy of collecting in ethnomusicology.
 It critiques that impulse to appropriate and represent the ‘other.'
 Read more about this Winter Quarter 2022 course, offered through the UW Honors Program, here.